Thing is, much as Cariocas (Rio locals) would love have you think it elsewise, Rio isn’t the only town to which Carnaval comes.

 “Come on,” my bestie said after breakfast at our hostel, “let’s just have a little stroll and see what’s around.”

 Rio de Janeiro.
 The mere mention of the place brings forth vivid images of carnivals, bikini and bather-clad beauties, bombastic beaches and technicolour cocktails.
-It’s a destination in and of itself, where one could spend weeks or months before leaving and still not really get the full story.

 South America is a beautiful destination, candid and colourful, but many South American countries are still working towards economic stability and equality.
 Drained by conflicts over the last few hundred years, these countries struggle to establish basic standards of living for their citizens.
 And even in the more prosperous areas there will be those that slip through the cracks, like in the favelas of Rio or shantytowns of Peru.